f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab3/workload.rst

 of the Volterra Gateway.
 This IP address will be used for internal DNS resolution as well as the IP address of the VIP that was configured on the TCP Load Balancer previously.

+Make sure that your Volterra Gateway is fully up/online before deploying the workload resources the Volterra Gatway is used as the internet gateway for the workload VM).

 From the UDF console you will need to find the "Cloud Accounts" tab that contains  the username/password that you will be using to access the AWS Console.